RODRIGOBOL/Application_Software_Engineering/README.md

 *   Add a "Passenger Mode" so others can vote on the queue.

 ## Team
-*   Front-End Developer
+*   Adam FERRE
-*   Algorithm Design
+*   Franck POKAM
+*   Daniel ORDUY REY
+*   Victor NAVAS FERNANDEZ
-*   UI/UX Designer
+*   Vincent MOULY